| Title: | Command Line Interface Plotting |

 plotcli$draw_boxplot(set_idx)

-numeric, the data element index to be drawn Draw colors to the canvas
+set_idxnumeric, the data element index to be drawn Draw colors to the canvas

 draw_colors()